 As a result of the above, the exact amount of insurance required fluctuates depending on the circumstances.

 Learn more at the why nonprofit organizations need to have D&O insurance

 Several insurance companies offer D&O insurance for small businesses and nonprofit organizations.
 It can be confusing to find a good carrier for your nonprofit.
-We have done the research and here are the our recommendations of the top carriers for D&O insurance for nonprofits and small businesses alike.
+We have done the research and here are our recommendations for the top carriers for D&O insurance for nonprofits.

 - Simply Business: Best for finding cheap coverage from reputable carriers

 - CoverWallet: Best for comparing quotes